Mighty Mouse talks about Disco Circus, The Spirit, Nu Disco in the 00’s, his Mighty Wonky Disco, Disco Express and that Abba remix.

 Drown out the negativity and never give up hope.
 You’ll be hit with lots of negativity as it’s a very ego driven industry, just ignore it and do what you.
 Build your own fanbase and if you are successful, bigger companies will want to tap into your fanbase.
 Make a record and don’t worry if big named artists or big radio doesn’t support it.
 It doesn’t mean it’s not popular.
 Getting streams and getting on Spotify is hard because big independents and majors have a lot of control over that side of things but just keep pushing it.
 So yeah in short, just don’t give up and ignore the negativity.

-If you had to pick three Mighty Mouse releases which really bookmarked your career up until now what would they be and why?
+If you had to pick thwo Mighty Mouse releases which really bookmarked your career up until now what would they be and why?

 The Spirit, obviously and Midnight Mouse.
 It’s funny actually, because Aeroplane messaged me recently and he said, “I’m trying to settle an argument with somebody.
 Did you make that track?
 10 years ago?”
 And, yeah, I did.
 It just took that amount of time for someone to play in the right moment when Folamour played it on Boiler Room.
 And probably the very first one I did Time Side On by City Reverb.
 The very first remix.
-It got played by Tong and Mighty Mouse were hammering it.
+It got played by Tong who was hammering it.
 That’s the time Mighty Mouse kicked off.

 One of your biggest tracks to date was the Spirit which was played by everyone from Louie Vega to Purple Disco Machine, can you tell us a little bit about the story behind the track?
 (This can be part of the question above if you would prefer?)